SIGHT-SINGING: that elusive skill that seems impossible to gain in the choral rehearsal, alone!

 PRIVATE LESSONS are the best avenue towards rapid learning.
 More time can be spent on concepts that prove a challenge to the individual singer; yet, we can move right ahead when the "lightbulb" goes on quickly.
 This makes for individually-tailored pacing that produces the actual best value for your money and practicing time spent.

-Private lessons are once per week at my home, $27.50/30-minute lesson.
-Longer lessons available, pro-rated fee.
-Daytime and evenings.
-Materials $25, payable in full at 1st lesson.
+Private lessons are once per week at my home.
+Materials are inexpensive, at around $25 for an entire year.
 Bring a composition book in which to write assignments, definitions, vocal warmups, etc.

-Private lessons will include practice, when ready, in multi-part singing against the teacher and/or against the piano, until student is sufficiently comfortable to join additional suitably-leveled singers for joint lessons together.
-I'm happy to help you "drill" notes occasionally in an emergency if needed; but most of our time will be spent actually reading music.
+Private lessons will include practice, when ready, in multi-part singing against the teacher and/or against the piano.
+The student will learn to hold their own reading and singing their part against other parts, a skill necessary for choral participation.
+I'm happy to help you "drill" chorual music notes occasionally in an emergency if needed; but most of our time will be spent actually reading music.
 Bring your solo and choral music; we'll definitely work on learning to read your parts in the actual pieces/songs!